claudiabuonocore/session3-test/docs/prd-todo.md

 ## 5. Open Questions / Assumptions

-Assumptions:
-- Time zone = user’s local system; no UTC normalization required.
-- No soft-deletion; tasks are either present or manually removed (delete action TBD—not required for MVP).
-- Display format for dates can mirror input (no localization needed).
-- Sorting (within MVP) may remain “in insertion order” until Post-MVP sorting is implemented.
+Assumptions (minimized per request — only directly supported by artifacts):
+- Sorting changes are deferred to Post-MVP (as explicitly stated).
+- Storage remains local only (explicitly confirmed in artifacts).

 Potential Future Clarifications:
-- Max `title` length (recommend soft limit ~140 chars?).
+- Title length constraints (if any).
-- Should completed tasks optionally hide in All via a toggle?
-(Not requested.)
+- Whether completed tasks optionally hide in All via a toggle.
 - Whether to expose a “No due date” explicit badge for clarity.

 ---